bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+1. If you were to describe semantic HTML to the next cohort of students, what would you say? it is html with meaning that is easier for the computer and humans to read

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+The difference is in the name. display:block; causes inline elements to act like block-level elements while display:inline does the reverse

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? content padding border margin

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? it depends which derection we're going. if it's row or reverse row then top to bottom or bottom to top. if it's column or the reverse its left to right or right to left.

-5. Explain why git is valuable to a team of developers.
+5. Explain why git is valuable to a team of developers. so we can work on and monitor files without messing up the original.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.